mariusndini/realtimetrades/README.md

   , TRADES:trade.t AS TRADE_ID
   , to_timestamp_ntz((TRADES:trade.E/1000)::INTEGER) as EVENT_TIME
   , to_timestamp_ntz((TRADES:trade.T/1000)::INTEGER) as TRADE_TIME
-  , TRADES:avgs.head AS HEADER
-  , TRADES:avgs.trail AS TRAILER
-  , TRADES:avgs.diff as nodeDiff

   from CRYPTOTRADES
-  order by TRADE_TIME desc
+  order by TRADE_TIME desc ;
-;
 ```

 ## Candle Stick Charts
-We can take the data above and do some further processing and aggregation on it to get candle stick charts.
+We can take the data above and do some additional processing and aggregation to get candle stick charts off the raw data above.
+We can also define the time frame for which we want the candle stick.
+The logic below is straight forward. <b>open</b> is the value of the price at the start of the timeframe. <b>high</b> is the max price during a time frame and <b>low</b> is the minimum.
+Finally the <b>close</b> is the last value in the time frame.

 ```
 select distinct date_trunc("minutes", trade_time) as TIME